Electrosexual: Career

-Electrosexual offered production for the American queer hip hop duo Scream Club, mixing electronic dance music with gender issues themed lyrics and club performances.

-Their first songs, one of which features vocals by Peaches, would be the very first vinyl to be released on Rock Machine in 2006.
+Electrosexual offered production for the American queer hip hop duo Scream Club, mixing electronic dance music with gender and queer politics themed lyrics and club performances.
+Their first song "Fine as Fuck" features vocals by Peaches, is the very first 12" Picture Disc vinyl to be released on Rock Machine in 2006.
 They collaborated and played live together for the next years and released two more EPs: "Break You nice/ Screaming & Crying" Featuring Shunda K was released in 2010 as a limited edition on white vinyl, including remixes by Hard Ton, Leonard De Leonard and Divider.
 The video for the single "Break You Nice" was the first directed by Electrosexual and was broadcast on MTV and VH1 for several months.

 The same year, Shunda K of Yo Majesty asked Electrosexual to co-produce her first solo single "Here I Am To Save The World" (2010, Fanatic Records).

 In March and April 2010, Electrosexual and Scream Club were the support act for Robots in Disguise on their "Wake Up Tour" in the UK.
 They performed the "Wake Up" Electrosexual & Scream Club Remix as an encore.

-Sue Denim of the Robots in Disguise recorded vocals for Electrosexual's EP "Partytime" featuring Scream Club, released as a Digi-EP, with remixes by aMinus and French hip hop artist Flore.
+Sue Denim of the Robots in Disguise recorded vocals for Electrosexual's EP "Partytime" featuring Scream Club, released as a Digi-EP, with remixes by aMinus, Kumbia Queers and French hip hop artist Flore.

 At the end of 2010, Electrosexual released "I Feel Love" that quickly became an underground club hit.
 The song was referred to as "a disco neo classic" and "best song of the year 2012" by the blogosphere.

-Electrosexual has remixed material by other artists, including Billie Ray Martin and Aérea Negrot, David Carretta's "Lovely Toy", Transformer Di Roboter's "Baghdad Disco", I Monster’s "Sucker For Your Sound", Mirah’s "Cold Cold Water", Ssion’s "Ah-Ma", Peaches featuring Scream Club "Fine As Fuck".
+Electrosexual has remixed material by other artists, including Billie Ray Martin and Aérea Negrot, David Carretta's "Lovely Toy", I Monster’s "Sucker For Your Sound", Mirah’s "Cold Cold Water", Ssion’s "Ah-Ma", Peaches featuring Scream Club "Fine As Fuck" & Shero´s Berlin Moon.

-He composed the official themes for the 2011 and 2012 "Ecrans Mixtes" LGBTQ movie festivals in Lyons, where he also performed.
+They composed the official themes for the 2011 and 2012 "Ecrans Mixtes" LGBTQ movie festivals in Lyons, where they also performed.

-Electrosexual performed at events including the Waves festival in Vienna, the Paradiso, at Paris's Le Pigallion and La Machine du Moulin Rouge or in Berlin's Prince Charles and Berghain Kantine, SO36 and presented a sound and video installation at Berghain in 2015.
+Electrosexual performed at events including the Waves festival in Vienna, the Paradiso, at Paris's Le nouveau Casino, Le Pigallion and La Machine du Moulin Rouge or in Berlin's Kit Kat Club and Berghain Kantine, SO36 Munich´s Rote Sonne and presented a sound and video installation for the Digital Arts Show ´Turn Around´ in Berghain in 2015.

-After a series of single and EPs with various guest vocalists, in 2014, Electrosexual released his debut full LP Art Support Machine, a mixture of retro-futuristic analogue electronics and kaleidoscopic synths.
-The album is influenced by 1980s synth pop, techno and 1990s trance.
+After a series of single and EPs with various guest vocalists, Electrosexual released in 2014 their debut album "Art Support Machine", a mixture of retro-futuristic analogue electronics and kaleidoscopic synths.
+The album is influenced by 1980s synthwave, techno and prototrance.
 Only four tracks are instrumental on the LP.

 Art Support Machine explores the Machine as the supreme vision of the human condition, and is focusing on the concept of the identity of the Machines, their gender, sexuality and soul.